tinykite/siloh-radovsky/_posts/2018-05-28-kirkbride.md

 ---
 layout: post
-title: "Kirkbride"
+title: Kirkbride
-date: 2018-05-28
 tags: cartesiandivide nonduality mentalhealth history economy
 ---
-The following was read at Red May Seattle's 2018 "Mass Reading," which was held at Vermillion Bar and Gallery on May 27th, in a dark and dingy back room.
+The following was read at Red May Seattle's 2018 "Mass Reading," which was held at Vermillion Bar and Gallery on May 27th, 2018 in a dark and dingy back room.

 It’s amazing how long it’s taken me to discover non-duality in a tangibly practical way, but even so I forget about gray area or two non-contradictory yet oppositional approaches.